Refinancing Your Home in Ontario: When It Makes Sense and How to Do It

 By Jenny Tate

-Refinancing your home in Ontario means breaking your existing mortgage and replacing it with a new one — either with your current lender or a different one.
+Refinancing your home in Ontario means breaking your existing mortgage and replacing it with a new one, either with your current lender or a different one.
 Done at the right time, for the right reason, refinancing can save you significant money, fund major goals, or restructure debt that is costing you far more than your mortgage rate.
 Done carelessly, it can cost you thousands in penalties and deliver no real benefit.
 This guide gives you the decision framework to know which situation you are in.
+If you are close to the end of your term, often the right move is simply to wait, our Toronto renewal guide explains why.

 What Refinancing Actually Means in Canada